millycakes/final-project/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name)

-# Shoppy Shoperson
+# Checkmate

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+There are so many language learning apps on the market, but there aren't a lot that help you learn languages through human-to-human contact outside of tutoring apps.
+Learn With Me is a web app that connects two users together who each speak a language that the other wants to learn.
+Users create an account, selecting the language(s) they are proficient in and language(s) they are interested in learning, and Learn With Me will match them with their new study partners.
+Users can then send direct messages to their study partners through Learn With Me!
+Outside of one-on-one conversations, users can also post about struggles they're facing when learning their new langauge to everyone, and others can comment on the posts with their own insights.

+## Team
+I am working on this project with my friend Jenna Han (jennahan@nyu.edu).

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users and Challenges

-* users can have multiple lists (via references)
+* users can have multiple challenges (via references), sorted between previous challenges and current challenges
-* each list can have multiple items (by embedding)

 (__TODO__: sample documents)